 - General Probate Administration- Anyone who has experienced it knows probate can be a long, emotional, and complex process.
 Our New Mexico probate lawyers have the experience and knowledge to guide you through the probate process so you can deal with your executor duties in the most effective and least stressful way.

 What is a Trust?

 Contrary to popular belief, Trusts are not just for millionaires or business owners with large estates.
-Anyone can establish a Trust and typically the process for establishing a Trust is much simpler than that of establishing a Will.
-Trusts can be established during your life or can be established at death as part of your Will.
+Anyone can establish a Trust and typically the process for establishing a Trust is as easy as establishing a will.
+Trusts can be established during your life or at death as part of your Will.
 To avoid probate, you would establish a Trust during your life so that the Trust would govern your assets at the time of your death, rather than requiring Probate.
 A Trust can guard your assets and govern how they are used when you are no longer able to do so.
 Additionally, a Trust can fund your retirement plans and expenses according to your wishes even while you are still alive.
 There are a variety of factors that can determine what type of trust will work best for you.
 Many of these factors are dependent on your heirs and your financial situation as well.

 How an Albuquerque Estate Planning Lawyer Can Help

 When it comes down to it, securing your future and the future of your family is a critical concern that you should be prepared for.
 Whether you are looking to establish an Estate Plan, a Will, a Trust, are involved in a Probate Case, or a combination of some of these, it is best to seek out the help of a professional.
 By speaking to a licensed New Mexico attorney you will receive a better insight into what to expect if you are planning to go through with an Estate Plan, Will, Trust, or Probate case.
 At Genus Law Group, our experienced Estate Planning lawyers can help you at any stage of your planning process.